smythp/twitter-workshop/README.md

 ### Getting Your API key

 1\.
 Join Twitter [here](https://twitter.com/signup?lang=en), if you're not already a member.
 You should enter your phone number when prompted.
 2\.
 If you already have a Twitter account, make sure you have a phone number attached to your account.
 (This is for verification purposes before Twitter will issue you a developer key.)
 To add a number, click your avatar on the top right of the Twitter home screen and click Settings.
+If you're logged in, you can also [follow this link](https://twitter.com/settings/add_phone).
 On the Settings menu, select Mobile and enter a valid phone number.
 3\.
 While logged in to your Twitter account, go [here](https://dev.twitter.com/apps/new) to begin the process of getting your API key.
 4\.
 Fill out the form.
 You will be asked for a website, but note that Twitter doesn't check if it's a real website or not as long as it's in this format: http://www.xyz.com
 5\.
 You'll be redirected to a new screen that shows the name you entered for your application.
 Click the tab at the top that says "Keys and Access Tokens"